Integrating quantum groups over surfaces: Character varieties and quantization

 Moreover, it is enough to compute the Poisson bracket $\{f,g\}$ for $f \in \cO(G)^{(i)}$ and $g \in \cO(G)^{(j)}$ for $i\leq j$, which in turn is determined from the Poisson brackets coming from graphs with one vertex and one or two edges.

-For $x \in g$, we will denote by $x^l,x^r$ the action of $x$ on $G$ by left-invariant and right invariant vector field respectively, and we set $x^{ad}=x^r-x^l$.
+For $x \in \mf g$, we will denote by $x^l,x^r$ the action of $x$ on $G$ by left-invariant and right invariant vector field respectively, and we set $x^{ad}=x^r-x^l$.
 Let $r \in \mf g^{\ot 2}$ be the classical limit of the quantum R-matrix and set $\rho=\frac12 (r^{1,2}-r^{2,1})$ and $t=\frac12(r^{1,2}+r^{2,1})$.
 Let $\pi_{STS}$ be the bivector field

 It induces on $G$ a Poisson structure which has been introduced by Semenov--Tian--Shansky~\cite{Semenov1994}.
-We will denote by $G_{STS}$ the manifold $G$ equipped with this Poisson structure.
-Then $G_{STS}$ is a Poisson Lie manifold under the adjoint action of the Poisson-Lie group $G$.
+We will denote by $G_{STS}$ the variety $G$ equipped with this Poisson structure.
+Then $G_{STS}$ is a Poisson Lie variety under the adjoint action of the Poisson-Lie group $G$.

-We can then extract the following from~\cite{Fock1999}: \begin{theorem} Let $\Gamma$ be a ciliated graph with one vertex and $n$ edges.
+We can then extract the following from~\cite[Propositions 3 and 5]{Fock1999}: \begin{theorem} Let $\Gamma$ be a ciliated graph with one vertex and $n$ edges.
 The corresponding Poisson structure on $\cO(G)^{\ot n}$ is induced by the bivector field

 where it is understood that $\pi_{ij}$ is a 2-tensor acting on the $i$th component of the first factor and the $j$th component of the second factor of $G^{2n}=G^n\times G^n$, defined by:

 \end{theorem}